Vaccination schedule: Australia

+† Recommended ages for everyone.; # Recommended ages for certain other high-risk groups.; ‡ Recommended ages for catch-up immunization.; § Recommended range of additional vaccinations for Aboriginals and Torres Strait Islanders.; 1 2 3 Queensland, Northern Territory, Western Australia, South Australia; 1 2 3 4 5 All people aged less than 20 years are eligible for free catch up vaccines.;

 Austria

 Austrian vaccine recommendations are developed by the National Vaccination Board (de), which is part of the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.

 Children aged 14 and older can be vaccinated without parental consent.

 Brazil

 All recommended vaccines are provide free of charge by the public health services.